SoftInstigate/restheart-mobile-example/README.md

 ## Emulate the app

-Running `ionic emulate ios` you will emulate the app but before doing that you have to add the ios platform with the command `ionic platform add ios` and build using the command `ionic build ios`.
+Running `ionic emulate ios` will be emulated the app but before doing that you have to add the ios platform with the command `ionic platform add ios` and build it using the command `ionic build ios`.

 	ionic platform add ios
 	ionic build ios